 “You give me that boy you’re hiding.
 You let him out!
 You’re harboring a prisoner.”
 “Sorry sir there’s been a shooting.
 We’re gonna catch this murderer.”
 Accused of murder nearly 100 years ago, in ‘Sweet Country’ after shooting a white man an Aboriginal stockman nd his wife try to stay ahead of a fervent posse in the harsh outback of the Northern Territory.

 “Why did you run Mr. Kelly?”
 “I shot a white fellow.”
 Directed by Warwick Thornton from a screenplay written by Steven McGregor and David Tranter, Hamilton Morris stars, with Sam Neill, Ewen Leslie, Bryan Brown, Tremayne Doolan, Thomas M. Wright, and Matt Day.
-The period drama ‘Sweet Country’ premiered at the Venice Film Festival, and will also play at the Toronto and London Film Festivals next.
-The film is expected to open in Australia sometime in 2018.
-Stay tuned.
+The period drama ‘Sweet Country’ premiered at the Venice Film Festival, and will also play at the Toronto and London Film Festival next.
+The film hits has a theater release date of April 6, 2018.